KingHenne/npm-react-router/README.md

 You're code should look pretty much the same the javascript with one exception.
 When a component is used with a `Route` component it injects several property values.
-To type this the `IInjectableProps` interface has all the properties defined that injecting will add.
+To type this the `IInjectedProps` interface has all the properties defined that injecting will add.

-To use it extend your current Property interface with `IInjectableProps`.
+To use it extend your current Property interface with `IInjectedProps`.

 ```typescript
 import React from 'react';